ImmuneDynamics/Spectre/README.md

 Basic usage instructions, and vignettes are available from https://wiki.centenary.org.au/display/SPECTRE.
 More comprehensive protocols can be found by signing up to the Sydney Cytometry 'extranet': https://sydneycytometry.org.au/wiki-launch.

 ### Installing Spectre
-In R, install and load the 'devtools' library.
+Detailed installation instructions are available on this page: https://wiki.centenary.org.au/display/SPECTRE.
+Briefly, install and load the 'devtools' library.

 ```
 if(!require('devtools')) {install.packages('devtools')}